Conduct a Background Check

 You can also contact BCSC Inquiries and we’ll check the person or company’s disciplinary history with you over the phone.

-It’s surprising what you can find out about a person by just typing their name into your favourite search engine: their bio, detailed information about their firm and services, the community organizations they’re involved in, and, sometimes, information about a tarnished reputation.
-While community service, or a senior title within a firm, won’t tell you the person is a good fit for you, do pay close attention to information about wrongdoing or bad practices of any kind.
+It’s surprising what you can find out about a person by just typing their name into a search engine: their history, detailed information about their firm and services, the community organizations they’re involved in, and, sometimes, information about a tarnished reputation.
+Pay close attention to information about wrongdoing or bad practices of any kind.

 CAUTION: Finding results for the name you’re looking for is not a guarantee that you have found the person you’re checking.
 Combine the information you find on the internet with information returned from the other sources described in this section.